 en français/ auf deutsch/ en español

-This section of my website focuses on issues of industrial relations, trade unions and social partnership, in the context of a globalising world where the nature of work and employment is subject to change.
+This section of my website includes articles and reports on issues relating to industrial relations, trade unions and social partnership, in the context of a globalising world where the nature of work and employment is subject to change.

-It includes the texts of a number of reports written for, among others, the International Labour Organization (ILO) and Union Network International (UNI), as well as a selection of relevant articles from my recent journalism.
+It includes the texts of a number of reports written for, among others, the International Labour Organization (ILO) and UNI Global Union (UNI), as well as a selection of relevant articles from my journalism.

 You're being followed: electronic monitoring and surveillance in the workplace.
 (Written for UNI) This report is available in English, German, French, Spanish and Swedish.
 Published 2006.